cortex-js/cortexjs.io/docs/mathfield/05-latex-commands.md

 ### Custom Functions

-Use `\operatorname{}` to define a custom function: it will be displayed in upright font and will have the appropriate spacing.
+**To define a custom function** use the `\operatorname{}` command: the name of the function will be displayed in upright font and with the appropriate spacing.

 <Latex value="\operatorname{argth}(\theta)" flow="column"/>